-My search for cooking schools in Bologna found those that fell into two categories – cooking in the home of an Italian local, or a formal restaurant/cooking school environment.
+My search for Bologna cooking classes found those that fell into two categories – cooking in the home of an Italian local, or a formal restaurant/cooking school environment.
 I opted for the former as I wanted to know the sorts of recipes that Italians really cook in their homes, the methods and dishes that have been passed on from their mother’s mothers and so on.

-I stumbled across ‘Taste of Italy’ cooking school and I am so pleased that I did.
-Taste of Italy is ran by Italian local Maribel who teaches recipes in her beautiful home kitchen in the heart of Bologna.
+I stumbled across the ‘Taste of Italy’ Bologna cooking class during my search and I am so pleased that I did.
+Taste of Italy is run by Italian local Maribel who teaches recipes in her beautiful home kitchen in the heart of Bologna.
 She has been featured in the New York Times so I knew that I was in good hands!